openreview/openreview-matcher/README.md

 python -m matcher --help
 ```

+## Solvers

+### MinMax Solver

+### FairFlow Solver

-## Randomized Solver
+### Randomized Solver

 The randomized solver (`--solver Randomized` on the command line) implements a randomized assignment algorithm.
 It takes as additional input limits on the marginal probability of each reviewer-paper pair being matched.
 The solver then finds a randomized assignment that maximizes expected total affinity, subject to the given probability limits.
 This randomized assignment is found with an LP, implemented in `matcher/solvers/randomized_solver.py`.

-It returns a deterministic assignment which was sampled from this randomized assignment.
+The solver returns a deterministic assignment which was sampled from this randomized assignment.
 The sampling algorithm is implemented in `matcher/solvers/bvn_extension`.

+For more information, see [this paper](https://arxiv.org/abs/2006.16437).

 ## Running the Server
 The server is implemented in Flask and can be started from the command line: